jporonovich/VicesAndEconomics/README.md

 So what? <br />

-These are the question I hope to answer the end of this project.<br />
+These are the question I hope to answer by the end of this project.<br />
 * Will alcohol sales remain high or will sales revert towards the average?
 *	Cannabis sales have exploded, is this due to the novelty, the fact it’s a nascent industry, the recession, will there be a correction?
 *	Will we see an up tick in tobacco sales?
 Is the 2010 example a lagging indicator?